-Because then five year old Kyle Eastwood said one word of dialogue, which was "Hi!", this action classified him, in terms of the actor's guild rules, as being in the dialogue category, and as such, had to be paid scale, which was at the time, US $128.
+Because five year-old Kyle Eastwood said one word of dialogue, which was "Hi!", this action classified him, in terms of the actor's guild rules, as being in the dialogue category, and as such, had to be paid scale, which was at the time, 128 dollars.

 Jeff Bridges is seen wearing drag in this movie.
 Bridges once said of this: "It's mind blowing!
 When you glance in a mirror, you feel like you're looking at your sister!".
 Jeff got a bit of flak and wisecracks about his role as a leading lady from both actors and stars, brother and father, Beau Bridges and Lloyd Bridges.

 The dangerous stunt where Clint Eastwood leaps onto a speeding car being driven by Jeff Bridges and hooks his leg inside the car window whilst holding onto the door handle was performed by Eastwood himself.